-Consider that the Universe is highly influenced by an emergent Riemannian spacetime æther, which is permeating a Euclidean space, and that this æther is formed from immutable, equal and opposite, charged, Planck radius spheres carrying energy.
+Consider that the Universe is highly influenced by an emergent Riemannian spacetime æther, which is permeating a Euclidean space, and that this æther is formed from energetic, immutable, equal and opposite, charged, unit potential point charges.
 The universe is physically based upon two geometries, one foundational Euclidean geometry and one dynamical and emergent Riemannian geometry!
-The emergent Riemannian geometry of spacetime isn’t a pure geometry – it is a set of fields and laws defined by discrete energetic charged Planck spheres and their parameters.
+The emergent Riemannian geometry of spacetime isn’t a pure geometry – it is a set of fields and laws defined by discrete energetic point charges and their parameters.

 If nature were an adversary in a game that challenges you to understand the foundations of nature itself, you’d really have to admire nature and how at the underlying geometry level it played this intelligence trick on us.
 Talk about dynamical.
 I mean this is dynamical from the get go.
 Who adds a second dominant geometry directly on top of the first?
 Nature does, that’s who.

 Stated as a narrative, the underlying space or volume in the universe is exactly as you would expect.
 It does not curve and stretch ala Einstein.
 It is exactly how we think of space.
-Time is not mixed in.
 Time is simply linear and forward moving.
-It is like an empty box that has no sides.
 It goes on forever as far as we know.

-Next, there are a very large number of indestructible black and white marbles and they are all exactly the same, except the white ones have a negative electric charge and the black ones have a positive charge.
+In reality point charges are considered as geometrical points in time and space.
+I visualize them as immutable blue and red spherical marbles, all exactly the same, except the blue ones have a negative electric charge and the red ones have a positive charge.
 The magnitude of that charge is 1/6 the charge of what you know as an electron.
-They are not really black and white, but for visualization purposes, imagine them that way.
-Each of these spherical marbles has a radius of about 10^-35 meters, specifically the Planck length.
+Immutability emerges because orbiting point charges may approach no closer than one half the Planck length.

-The reason this has been so confusing to physicists and cosmologists are because of a series of incorrect decisions or forks in the road 125 and 90 years ago and then a dead end 45 years ago.
-Once science chooses the wrong fork in the road it is damn near impossible to get any new idea through the thick noggins of scientists.
-One of the reasons scientists made this series of mistakes is because nature is quite the trickster to overlay spacetime right on top of space.
+The reason this has been so confusing to physicists and cosmologists are because of a series of incorrect decisions or forks in the road in the 1870’s and circa 1900 and then a dearth of progress since the 1970’s.
+Once science chooses the wrong fork in the road it is darn near impossible to get any new idea through the thick noggins of scientists.
+One of the reasons scientists made this series of mistakes is because nature is quite the trickster to overlay spacetime right on top of time and space.
 That means there are two geometries that we have to incorporate into our understanding.
 And that has been the sticking point.

 In Anton Petrov’s video below he discusses an observation of a galaxy that should not exist according to the current ΛCDM model of the Universe.
 However, this galaxy observation is 100% consistent with the NPQG theory of galaxy local inflationary minibangs and NO one time inflationary big bang.
-In NPQG the universe is steady state in aggregate and possibly infinite in space, past time, and future time.
+In NPQG the universe is steady state in aggregate at large scales with no known beginning nor end to time or space.

-Those possible infinities in space, past time, and future time emerge from the foundational elements of NPQG: Euclidean 3D space.
-Ample numbers of equal and opposite, charged, immutable Planck radius spheres and the energy they carry.
+Those possible infinities in space and time emerge from the foundational elements of NPQG: Euclidean 3D space.
+Ample numbers of equal and opposite, charged, immutable point charges and the energy they carry.

-I will currently imagine that the density of Planck spheres, charge, and energy will be uniform throughout space at large scale.
-Stated as a prediction and perhaps provable theoretically:
+I will currently imagine that the density of point charges and energy will be uniform throughout space at large scale.